ctn-waterloo/website/ctn_waterloo/content/research/nef/principle-1.md

 (optimal) linear or nonlinear filters does not mean that neurons are presumed to explicitly use opti-mal filters.
 In fact, according to our account, there is no directly observable counterpart to these optimal decoders.
-Rather, the decoders are embedded in the synaptic weights between neighboring neurons.
+Rather, the decoders are *embedded* in the synaptic weights between neighboring neurons.
-That is, coupling weights of neighboring neurons indirectly reflect a particular population decoder, but they are not identical to the population decoder, nor can the decoder be unequivocally read-off of the weights.
+That is, coupling weights of neighboring neurons indirectly reflect a particular population decoder, but they are not identical to the population decoder, nor can the decoder be unequivocally *read-off* of the weights.
 This is because connection weights are determined by both the decoding of incoming signals and the encoding of the outgoing signals (see, e.g., section 6.2).
 Practically speaking, this means that changing a connection weight both